Kotlin/kotlinx.coroutines/core/kotlinx-coroutines-debug/README.md

 After that, you can use [DebugProbes.dumpCoroutines] to print all active (suspended or running) coroutines, including their state, creation and suspension stacktraces.
-Additionally, it is possible to process the list of such coroutines via [DebugProbes.dumpCoroutinesState] or dump isolated parts of coroutines hierarchy referenced by a [Job] instance using [DebugProbes.printHierarchy].
+Additionally, it is possible to process the list of such coroutines via [DebugProbes.dumpCoroutinesState] or dump isolated parts of coroutines hierarchy referenced by a [Job] instance using [DebugProbes.printScope] or [DebugProbes.printJob].

 ### Using as JVM agent